Chapter 11

 Furrow Irrigation

-Finally, with furrow irrigation, water is diverted from a main ditch generally into a channel running on either side of each row, or sometimes into a single central channel (See Figure 11.5).
+Finally, with furrow irrigation, water is diverted from a main ditch generally into a channel running on either side of each row, or sometimes into a single central channel (Figure 11.6).
+Furrow irrigation generally requires the lowest capital investment, but can require significant manual labor for effective management.

 Click on the following topics for more information on grapevine water requirements.